Last updated on August 31st, 2021 at 04:01 pm

 Founded in 1876, The Gainesville Sun is a newspaper published daily in Gainesville, Florida, United States, covering the North-Central portion of the state.
 Rynni Henderson publishes the paper; the paper’s Executive Editor is Douglas Ray.

 The Gainesville Sun is owned by Gannett (Gatehouse Media), which publishes USA Today.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
 Advertising and paid subscriptions generate revenue.

 Analysis / Bias

-Overall, we rate the Gainesville Sun Least Biased based on balanced story selection and mostly balanced editorials that slightly skew right.
-We also rate them High for factual reporting based on proper sourcing and a clean fact check record.
-(D. Van Zandt 10/18/2019)
+Overall, we rate the Gainesville Sun Left-Center Biased based on editorial positions that slightly favor the left.
+We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+(D. Van Zandt 10/18/2019) Updated (8/31/2021)